What does it mean to be a GSA Councillor?

-A Councillor position is a voluntary role which is unpaid.
-However, Office Bearer roles receive an honorarium as compensation for the substantial additional time and effort required.
+A Councillor position receives an honorarium as compensation for the substantial time and effort required.

 Participating in the GSA Council is a rewarding experience that offers real-world early career governance experience.
 It is an investment in your capabilities as a leader and community role model, and is an indispensable opportunity.